vegai/entsoe/README.md

 ## CLI Tools

-Two command-line tools are included for working with electricity prices:
+Three command-line tools are included for working with electricity prices:

 1. **`entsoe-fetch`** - Fetches prices from ENTSO-E API and stores in SQLite
 2. **`entsoe-csv`** - Exports prices from SQLite database to CSV
+3. **`entsoe-ascii`** - Displays prices as ASCII graphs and analysis tables

 ```bash
 # Build the tools